 Of important note, Grayland is also a town of artists.
 Grayland has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Grayland’s character.

-A relatively large number of people in Grayland telecommute to their jobs.
-Overall, about 24.30% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 24.30% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The population of Grayland overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Grayland, 24.80% have at least a bachelor's degree.